 $ singularity build ubuntu_latest.simg docker://ubuntu:latest ... skip some output ...
 INFO: Creating SIF file...
 INFO: Build complete: ubuntu_latest.simg

-Hamilton's compute nodes unfortunately do not currently have access to Docker Hub to download images.
-Once you have downloaded an image to a file on one of the login nodes, you will be able to run the container in a job script.
+Once you have downloaded an image to a file, you will be able to run the container in a job script.

-Example job script my_container_job.sh, to run the copy of bash within the cached Ubuntu image, using a single CPU core:
+The example job script below, my_container_job.sh, runs the copy of bash within the cached Ubuntu image, using a single CPU core:

-Submit it to the queue with the command: sbatch my_continer_job.sh
+Submit this job to the queue with the command: sbatch my_container_job.sh